-- Verbal taunts, name calling, and put-downs related to an individual's race, religion, national origin, age, gender, appearance, or physical challenges. - Possession of any type of weapon during school functions, events, or field trips. - Vandalism of any school property, which includes any manner of deleting work or programs on school computers. - Harassment/Bullying: The repeated intimidation of others by real or threatened infliction of physical, verbal, written, electronically transmitted, or emotional abuse, or the attack on the person or property of another person.
+- Verbal taunts, name calling, and put-downs related to an individual's race, religion, national origin, age, gender, appearance, or physical challenges. - Possession of any type of weapon during school functions, events, or field trips. - Vandalism of any school property, which includes any manner of deleting work or programs on school computers. - Harassment/Bullying: The repeated intimidation of others by real or threatened infliction of physical, verbal, written, electronically transmitted, or emotional abuse, or the attack on the property or person of another.